 - f.
 Pocket Neighborhoods can be configured in one of three ways: - 1) Corner-Courts are built on a corner-lot or are assembled from lots with combined frontageon two intersecting thoroughfares. - 2) Through-Courts are built on a through-lot or are assembled from lots to create a through lotwith frontage on two non-intersecting thoroughfares. - 3) Interior-Courts are built on an interior lot or are assembled from lots to create a lot withcombined frontage on only one thoroughfare. - g.
 Parking lots within a Pocket Neighborhood may provide no more than one (1) parking space per unit constructed within the Pocket Neighborhood.
 One additional parking space per four (4) units may be provided for guest parking. - h.
-Parking within a Pocket Neighborhood must be set back from all abutting thoroughfares by no less than thirty(30) feet with the exception of alleys. - i.
-The civic space at the center of a Pocket Neighborhood must be at least twenty (20) ft. wide on its shortest side and have an area not smaller than 1000 sf and not larger than 10,890 sf (1/4 acre). - j.
+Parking within a Pocket Neighborhood must be set back from all abutting thoroughfares by no lessthan 30 ft. with the exception of alleys. - i.
+The civic space at the center of a Pocket Neighborhood must be at least twenty (20) ft. wide on its shortest side, and have an area not smaller than 1000 sf and not larger than 10,890 sf (1/4 acre). - j.
 The civic space must be built to create a common, park, or square. - k.
-A civic space with four (4) or more sides must directly front a thoroughfare or alley on at least one side andno more than two (2) sides. - I. A civic space with three (3) sides must directly front a thoroughfare or alley on only one side. - m.
+A civic space with four (4) or more sides must directly front a thoroughfare or alley on at least one side and no more than two (2) sides. - I. A civic space with three (3) sides must directly front a thoroughfare or alley on only one side. - m.
 A Pocket Neighborhood must consist of at least four (4) and no more than twenty (20) units of the permitted building types. - n.
 No building may orient a rear wall towards the civic space or any thoroughfare, except alleys. - o.
-Building lots must meet the following lot measurement and building setback rather than for the base zoning district:

-1) primary front setback of zero (0) ft. min - ten (10) ft. max, secondary front setback of zero (0) ft. min - ten (10) ft. max; side setback five (5) - twenty-five (25) ft. max; rear setback five (5) ft. min.

-2) No building lot may be greater than five thousand (5,000) sf
+Building lots must meet the following lot measurement and building setback rather than for the base zoning district: - 1) primary front setback of 0 ft. min 10 ft. max, secondary front setback of 0 ft. min 10 ft. max; side setback 5 25 ft. max; rear setback 5 ft. min. - 2) No building lot may be greater than 5,000 sf - p.

-- p.
 Pedestrian walkways and sidewalks providing access within a pocket neighborhood court may not exceed a width of ten (10) ft. - q.
-An access driveway must be between eight (8)- fourteen (14) ft in width.
+An access driveway must be between 8-14ft in width.